 - £385 per week for couples (with or without children) and lone parents

 More information about the changes

 - Back into work - we can help you find employment and protect your current benefits

 - The Discretionary Housing Payment (DHP) scheme provides financial support for those on a low income who may need further help with their housing costs.

 - Citizens Advice provides free and confidential advice - call 0844 855 2122

 - The Community Law Service provides free and confidential advice

-- If you need help managing your money please contact the council’s Money Advice Service as soon as you can.
-For free independent advice about how to make the best of your money, including budgeting, savings and dealing with debt contact us on 01604 838578 or email [email protected]
+- If you need help managing your money please contact our Money Advice Service on 01604 838578 or email firstname.lastname@example.org

 - If renting privately is or may no longer be an option, then you may want to consider social housing.
-Northampton Partnership Homes should be able to help with this.
+Northampton Partnership Homes may be able to help with this.